MrDeadCe11/grants-round/packages/grant-explorer/README.md

 - exploring a round
 - voting for a project

-This package is meant to be used by the users who would wnat to explore rounds and contribute to the projects within a round It relies on the contracts deployed from the [contracts](../contracts) package.
+This package is meant to be used by the users who would want to explore rounds and contribute to the projects within a round It relies on the contracts deployed from the [contracts](../contracts) package.
 Indexed data can be queried by the graphs deployed from the [graph](../graph) package.